 Can hair clippers cause ringworm?

-Ringworm is most common in children and research suggests that it may be transmitted through grooming tools such as combs and, yes, perhaps even hair clipper.
+Ringworm is most common in children, and research suggests that it may be transmitted through grooming tools such as combs and, yes, perhaps even hair clippers.
 Clean.
 Disinfect.
 Repeat.

 Can hair clippers cause alopecia?

 You can rest easy: there’s no evidence that trimming and cutting your hair leads to hair loss, i.e., alopecia.
 Many factors, such as genetics and age, cause hair loss, and have nothing to do with cutting your hair.

 The answer is “no,” but with a slight caveat or two.
 You shouldn’t use clippers around aerosol cans, which may explode, and never use them with the wrong sort of plug that may explode at the outlet.
 Will the clipper itself explode in your hand?
 Fat chance.